urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/10-scry.md

 can only be produced when evaluation of the arm is complete, and for which any response will come back separately.

-Technically, Arvo only lets you scry vanes.
-When you scry a Gall agent, you actually scry Gall itself, which interprets the request, runs it on the specified agent, and then returns the result.
+Most of the time, scry requests are handled by Arvo, which routes the request to the appropriate vane.
+When you scry a Gall agent you actually scry Gall itself.
+Gall interprets the request, runs it on the specified agent, and then returns the result.
 Scries are performed with the [dotket](/docs/hoon/reference/rune/dot#-dotket) (`.^`) rune.
 Here's a summary of their format: